Je-Leo-AS/Curriculo/main.typ

 #project(
   title: "Automatic Resume Translator",
   description: [
-   - Automated resume translation system using CrewAI and Typst, hosted on GitHub (Je-Leo-AS/Curriculo), with versions in Portuguese (PT-BR) and English (EN) in separate branches.
-Implemented GitHub Actions to trigger automated translations via CrewAI, updating the EN branch.
+   - Automated resume translation system with CrewAI and Typst, hosted on GitHub (Je-Leo-AS/Curriculo), with versions in Portuguese (PT-BR) and English (EN) in separate branches.
+Implemented GitHub Actions to trigger automatic translations via CrewAI, updating the EN branch.
+  ],
+  date-from: ""
+)

+#project(
+  title: "n8n Automation — AI agents for maintenance and communication management",
+  description: [
+    - Automation platform with n8n to orchestrate flows and internal AI agents.
+    - Agent "Proxmox Care": monitors the Proxmox server in the private network and performs maintenance tasks (resource checking, anomaly notifications, update scheduling, backup routines, and cleaning).
+Works in an isolated environment with key authentication and restricted permissions to preserve network security.
+    - Agent "Comms Manager": manages messages and emails from the professional phone number and email — performs ingestion, prioritization, automatic summarization, standard responses, and routing to channels (tickets, Slack, CRM).
+Uses NLP to detect urgency and extract relevant entities.
+    - Integration via webhooks, queues, and audit logs; event-driven automations, with logs and notifications to ensure traceability and human review when necessary.
   ],
   date-from: ""
 )